Student Identities in Study Abroad

 Physical or Learning Differences

 In the wise words of Jennifer from the University of Minnesota, "Don't expect anything, just be prepared to react to everything."
 Some countries or host universities will not recognize learning or physical differences or have the capacity to accommodate them as well as U.S. universities - however, some will.
 Make sure to thoroughly research your host university and program to get details about the kinds of accommodations they have so you can advocate for yourself and make sure the program will allow you to be successful.
-If you are living with a disability the advisors in the Office of International Studies are happy to help you research and find a program that will fit your needs.
+If you are living with a disability the advisors in the Office of Global Education are happy to help you research and find a program that will fit your needs.
 Check the resources below to find links to more information.

 Things to Consider